 Relinquishing the responsibility you’ve held for nearly 2 decades by swapping seats with your child, will be nerve-wracking.
 Stay calm, don’t panic, discuss the route and other pointers before you set off and be mindful that your child is processing and analysing every single move they make.

-When it comes down to whether mum, dad or someone else should be the one heading out with your fledgling driver, think about who is likely to be the most calm, supportive, and positive influence.
+When it comes down to whether mum, dad or someone else should be the one heading out with your fledgeling driver, think about who is likely to be the calmest, supportive, and positive influence.

 Let them guide you

 Do they want help with their revision?
 Do they have a preference as to who they practice driving alongside?
 Are they unsure which instructor to learn with?
 Make sure that your child’s voice is heard – this is their journey after all.
 Once you have an open conversation with them, you can work together to identify what support they need from you with learning to drive, and how you can best provide it.